MikeRogers0/MikeRogersIO/source/blog/2013-08-08-my-web-development-stack.html.md

 ### SCSS

 Keeping CSS organised can be a big task.
-I started using SCSS over LESS a few months ago and really liked it, plus I can configure my server to compile the SCSS using a post-recieve hook.
+I started using SCSS over LESS a few months ago and really liked it, plus I can configure my server to compile the SCSS using a post-receive hook.

 ## Staging / Live Server